In 2019, Nike spent 3.75 billion dollars on marketing expenses.

 In fact, when naming your Collections (your product categories), you should be purposeful with how you go about naming them.
 Your Shopify Collections names play a role in determining your product category titles and URLs.

-In the screenshot of the Shopify store above, Turtle Beach has their menu split up in an easy to navigate format which allows users to browse between different video game console headsets.
+In the screenshot of the Shopify store above, Turtle Beach has its menu split up in an easy to navigate format which allows users to browse between different video game console headsets.

 If you take a look at the menu items listed under “XBOX,” each link points to a different Collections category page.
 By using anchor text like “Wired Headsets,” Turtle Beach is sending a hint to Google that this specific product category page is about wired headsets.
 Considering that Turtle Beach ranks in position 7 (at the time of this post) for the search term “XBOX One Wired Headsets,” this SEO optimization may have played a role in getting the Collections page to rank for this keyword.